Flavore669/Godot-Moving-Platforms-2D/DOCUMENTATION.md

 4. Configure duration, easing, and process mode in the tween resource.

 ### Activator Setup (Triggered Types)
-For TRIGGERED, TOGGLE, or ONE_WAY platforms:
 1. Add an `Activator` node or reference an existing one.
 2. The platform automatically connects to its activation signals.
+TRIGGERED, TOGGLE, or ONE_WAY platforms require an Activator

 ---